- All in the Family: Many episodes did this, shifting from drama to comedy. A couple of examples:

 - The BBC Adaptation of Cranford can be quite frankly emotionally exhausting to watch.
 Funny and witty one moment, heart-breaking the next.
 Then melancholy.
 Then heart-warming.
 Then...you get the picture.

 - The ABC series Hungry Beast swaps between sketches and serious current affairs, so in one episode you may have an exposé on the continuing problems of asbestos in Australia and a hilarious competition between Australian broadband and a pigeon in the same episode.

-- Being Human constantly whips between wacky sitcom hijinks and extremely gory supernatural horror, which can be more than a little jarring.
+- Being Human (both versions) constantly whips between wacky sitcom hijinks and extremely gory supernatural horror, which can be more than a little jarring.

 - Sports Night did this too many times to list.

 - NewsRadio tried this with the episode dedicated to Phil Hartman's death by inserting jokes to lighten the mood.
 It didn't work too well; the real-life tears from the cast were too overwhelming for much of the episode to be really funny.

 - One episode of Bones ends with Brennan singing "Girls Just Wanna Have Fun" in a bar.
 Everyone's having fun until Pam shows up and shoots Booth.

 - In "Two Bodies In the Lab", Booth insists on staying with Brennan in her apartment after someone shot at her.
 At one point he notices a Foreigner CD in her music collection, and Booth and Brennan start rocking out to "Hot Blooded".
 Shortly after, Booth offers to get Brennan a beer.
 Just as he opens the refrigerator, he ends up getting the brunt of an explosion from a booby-trapped door.

 - The trope is also invoked in the episode "The Hole in the Heart", in this conversation between Brennan and Angela:

 Brennan: And...
 I got into bed with Booth last night.[Long pause] Why aren't you saying anything?